-Section 7: Observations and Implications of 2012 TRAC
+Section 8: Observations and Implications of 2013 TRAC

-Urban Core: As Table 1. shows, there are more PTA (8,768) in the central urban core CSA #7, which includes the Downtown, Old Town, Samish, and Fountain Urban Villages, than in any other parts of the City.
-This is due to the high degree of completeness of the primary pedestrian network (89%), marked bicycle lanes adopted in Comprehensive Plan (67%), the presence of multi-use trail connections, and the prevalence of high-frequency transit routes (1,194 PTA) running through the core to the downtown WTA transit hub.
+Urban Core: As Table 1. shows, there are more PTA (8,614) in the central urban core CSA #7, which includes the Downtown, Old Town, Samish, and Fountain Urban Villages, than in any other parts of the City.
+This is due to the high degree of completeness of the primary pedestrian network (89%), marked bicycle lanes adopted in Comprehensive Plan (81%), the presence of multiuse recreational trail connections (15%), and the prevalence of high-frequency transit routes (1,088 PTA) running through the core to the downtown WTA transit hub.

-Waterfront: The Waterfront District, CSA #6, has the fewest PTA (788) with only 20 credits given for pedestrian facilities and no credits provided for bicycle lanes or transit services.
+Waterfront: The Waterfront District, CSA #6, has the fewest PTA (570) with only 18 credits given for pedestrian facilities and no credits provided for bicycle lanes or transit services.
 Cornwall Avenue has continuous sidewalks on both sides between Wharf Street and West Laurel Street and from Maple to Chestnut, but lack of sidewalk on either side of the Cornwall Avenue Bridge creates a major barrier to pedestrian travel between downtown and the Waterfront.
 Cornwall Avenue measures 44-feet between curb faces and on-street parking is currently allowed on both sides of the street.
 There is not enough physical space between existing curbs to accommodate both 12' wide truck travel lanes and 6' wide marked bicycle lanes unless on-street parking is removed from one side of the street in the future.
 Wharf Street is a steep and narrow street without sidewalks or bicycle lanes and construction of either will require major excavation of the hillside, construction of retaining walls, and significant environmental impact mitigation.
 WTA transit service does not exist for the Waterfront, WTA does not have plans to serve the Waterfront, and it will be a very long time before fixed route transit service becomes a viable option to serve the Waterfront District.
 Additional person trip credits will not be awarded until the Waterfront District Master Plan is adopted by the City Council and construction of new arterials, sidewalks, and bicycle lanes increases the PTA to serve new Waterfront development.
-Additional person trip credits will also be awarded if fixed route WTA transit service becomes available to the public in the Waterfront.
+Additional person trip credits will also be awarded if and when fixed route WTA transit service becomes available to the public in the Waterfront.

-Suburban Area: Outside of the Waterfront District, CSA #15 (King Mountain annexed in 2009) has the third fewest PTA (1,918).
-While there are several major arterials serving this north-central portion of the City, it is primarily low density residential development lacking in sidewalks, bicycle lanes, and multi-use trail corridors, with minimal WTA transit service.
-This area is also segregated from central Bellingham by the presence of Interstate 5, which creates a major barrier to travel for pedestrians, bicyclists, trail users, drivers, and future transit riders.
-As build-out of this area occurs over time, private development will be required to construct both sidewalks on all public streets and bicycle lanes along arterial streets.
-The City will also construct capital street improvements that will add sidewalks, bicycle lanes, and new street connections, as well as new multi-use trails.
+Suburban Area: Outside of the Waterfront District, CSA #15 (King Mountain annexed in 2009) has the second fewest PTA (913).
+While there are several arterial streets serving this north-central portion of the City, it is primarily low density residential development lacking in sidewalks, bicycle lanes, and multi-use trail corridors, with minimal WTA transit service.
+This area is also segregated from central Bellingham by the presence of Interstate 5, which creates a major barrier to travel for pedestrians, bicyclists, trail users, drivers, and transit riders.
+As buildout of this area occurs over time, private development will be required to construct sidewalks on all public streets and bicycle lanes along all arterial streets.
+The City will also construct capital street improvements that will add sidewalks, bicycle lanes, new street and transit connections, as well as new multiuse recreational trails.
 While all of these future improvements will add PTA to CSA 15, if there is not enough PTA to serve new development at the time of concurrency evaluation, then PTA may have to be earned through concurrency mitigation, such as the off-site construction of sidewalk identified on the "Primary Pedestrian Network" in the Pedestrian Master Plan, in order for the City to issue a Certificate of Concurrency.